-Like Nicaragua, the poorest families in Guatemala are concentrated in rural villages, where more than half the people reside.
-But there, the similarities end.
-In Guatemala, there is almost double the percentage of people below the poverty line.
-And yet, the GDP in Guatemala is much higher.
-In Guatemala, there is much greater disparity between rich and poor, and you see this wealth displayed in the big cities.
-Guatemala City is full of wealthy boutiques and shopping malls right next to communities that are mired in poverty.
+In Guatemala and Nicaragua, the poorest families are concentrated in rural villages — but the similarities end there.
+In Guatemala, the poverty rate is nearly twice as high as Nicaragua’s, and the disparity between rich and poor is extreme.
+For example, Guatemala City is full of pricey boutiques and shopping malls right next to communities that are mired in poverty.

-Also, in Guatemala, there is a real landowning crisis you simply don’t find in other countries.
-Many of the poor farmers in Nicaragua and elsewhere at least have the chance to own their small plot of land.
+Also, in Guatemala there is a landowning crisis you simply don’t find in most other countries.
+Many of the poor farmers in Nicaragua own their small plot of land.
 Not so in Guatemala.
-Much of the land is owned by wealthy individuals or corporations.
+Much of the land there is owned by wealthy individuals or corporations.

 The result is a human tragedy that drives much of the poverty in Guatemala, and it’s the cultural backdrop that fuels many of our partner’s projects.

 In the nation’s remote rural villages, poor families often work as day laborers on local farms and large plantations.
 They perform backbreaking labor for no more than $1 to $3 a day — but they are grateful to have any work at all.
-Once the harvest season passes, they will search desperately for odd jobs, washing their neighbors’ laundry or traveling long distances to sell household items in the city.
+Once the harvest season passes, they begin the desperate search for odd jobs, such as washing their neighbors’ laundry or traveling long distances to sell household items in the city.

 In recent times, the situation has only become more difficult.
 Just a small portion of the population holds permanent jobs, and unemployment is on the rise.
 Many households have no access to electricity, sanitation or decent roads, and without intervention, poor rural families are unlikely to see improvement any time soon.
 Pressing physical needs include:

-To create major change, we must begin with the basics.
-Food and water are two of life’s most fundamental necessities, and without them, more advanced developments in education and income-generation can make little progress.
-By supporting hunger-relief projects and the installation of clean water systems, we can lay a firm foundation that future generations will be able to build on for years to come.
+To create lasting change, we must begin with the basics.
+Food and water are two of life’s most fundamental necessities — without them, more advanced developments in education and income generation make little progress.
+By supporting hunger relief projects and the installation of clean water systems, we can lay a firm foundation that future generations will be able to build on for years to come.

 The challenges faced by Guatemala’s poorest families are real and painful — but we have an incredible opportunity to bring relief!
-Cross Catholic Outreach currently works with 11 different ministry partners that are striving to address the country’s greatest needs.
+Cross Catholic Outreach currently works with nearly a dozen Catholic ministry partners that address poverty for the glory of Jesus Christ.
 All are devoted to relieving the burden on struggling families, and with support from our donors, they can make a profound impact on the lives of those in need.

-Cross Catholic Outreach helps unite the global Church by linking these trusted ministries with compassionate donors around the world.
-Your generosity has the power to fuel missions of mercy, equipping them with the resources to address Guatemalan poverty.
-Working together, these efforts will shine the light of the gospel into seemingly forgotten communities and pave the way for sustainable community transformation!
+Cross Catholic Outreach helps unite the global Church by linking these trusted ministries with compassionate donors.
+Your generosity has the power to fuel missions of mercy and equip them with the resources to address Guatemalan poverty.
+Working together, these efforts will shine Christ’s light into seemingly forgotten communities and pave the way for sustainable community transformation!